xdit-project/HunyuanVideo/README.md

 ## 🔥🔥🔥 News!!
+* Dec 18, 2024: 🏃‍♂️ We release the fp8 model weights of HunyuanVideo to save more GPU memory.
 * Dec 17, 2024: 🤗 HunyuanVideo has been integrated into [Diffusers](https://huggingface.co/docs/diffusers/main/api/pipelines/hunyuan_video).
 * Dec 7, 2024: 🚀 We release the parallel inference code for HunyuanVideo powered by [xDiT](https://github.com/xdit-project/xDiT).
-* Dec 3, 2024: 🤗 We release the inference code and model weights of HunyuanVideo.
+* Dec 3, 2024: 👋 We release the inference code and model weights of HunyuanVideo.

 ## 📑 Open-source Plan